 "For the first time in an Alpha camera, the Alpha 1 offers 8K 30p 10-bit 4:2:0 XAVC HS recording with 8.6K oversampling for extraordinary resolution.
 Combined with Sony’s acclaimed autofocus technology, gradation and color reproduction performance, the Alpha 1 will help the user realize their creative vision with the finest detail."
 [Sony]

 Thanks to a heat-dissipating frame, the ultra-high resolution 8K video recording is supported for, minimally, 30 minutes of record time before overheating shutdown occurs.
 In addition, 4K 120p (5X slow-motion video, 10% crop) 10-bit 4:2:2 and 1080p 240 fps capabilities are provided.
-The full sensor width is used for 4K recording though pixel binning — not downsampling.
+The full sensor width is used for 4K recording through pixel binning — not downsampling.

 Real-time Eye AF and Real-time Tracking for movies are supported with the BIONZ XR engine providing significantly improved detection, accurately tracking human eyes, including at a wider range of head angles, including for 8K and 4K 120p recording.

 We talked about the faster imaging sensor readout earlier in the review.
 This feature brings a huge benefit for movie recording, with a 2.8x rolling shutter effect improvement as seen in the a7R IV.
+The difference is noticeable and extremely important.

 Would you prefer to leave the gimbal behind?
 Active mode IBIS is designed for video recording while in motion.
 "When using Sony’s desktop applications Catalyst Browse or Catalyst Prepare for post-production, an accurate image stabilization function is available which utilizes metadata generated by camera's built-in gyro."
 [Sony]